-Hardening of the arteries (called atherosclerosis) can cause a build-up of plaque.
-Plaque builds up in the walls of your arteries as you age.
+Hardening of the arteries (called atherosclerosis) can cause a build-up of plaque, which builds up in the walls of your arteries as you age.
 Cholesterol, calcium, and fibrous tissue make up the plaque.
 As more plaque accumulates, your arteries can narrow and stiffen.
-Over time enough plaque may build up to reduce blood flow through your arteries, or cause blood clots or pieces of plaque to break free and to block the arteries in the brain beyond the plaque.
+Over time enough may build up to reduce blood flow through your arteries, or cause blood clots or pieces of plaque to break free and to block the arteries in the brain beyond the build-up.

 Figure A in the image to the right shows the location of the right carotid artery in the head and neck.
 Figure B is a cross-section of a normal carotid artery that has normal blood flow.
 Figure C show a carotid artery that has plaque buildup and reduced blood flow.